5 Berry Covered Plants for Fall and Winter Interest

 5.)
 Berry Heavy® Gold Winterberry Holly

 A gold rush that persists through winter!

 What’s better than a bounty of gold (berries)?
 We don’t think there’s much.
-Setting itself apart from other winterberry holly varieties, this golden berry topped shrub is the perfect addition to your quiet fall/winter landscape.
+Setting itself apart from other winterberry holly varieties, this golden berry-topped shrub is the perfect winter plant for your quiet fall/winter landscape.
 We can’t think of a more beautiful sight than this winterberry holly in winter with its luminous gold berries covered in a fresh blanket of snow.
-Easy to care for and deer resistant, this joyful shrub is the perfect way to add some sunshine and cheer to your garden during the time it could use it most.
+Easy to care for and deer resistant, this joyful shrub is the perfect way to add some sunshine and cheer to your garden when it could most use it.

 A note about Berry Heavy® Gold Winterberry Holly Pollination:

 Winterberry holly plants are either female or male, and both a male and female plant are needed in order for fruit (berries) to form on the female.
 This variety, Berry Heavy® Gold, is female much like previously mentioned Berry Heavy, so you will need to purchase the male variety, Mr. Poppins winterberry holly, as well.
 We like to think the more the merrier when it comes to berries.

 How do you prepare your berry covered shrubs for the winter?

 While these berry-bearing plants strut their stuff with their showy autumn and winter displays, you may be wondering how to prepare your plants best to last through the winter, especially those who live in harsher climates filled with frigid air and snow.
 It’s really more simple than you think to prepare these shrubs for winter and learn how to winterize your shrubs.
 To learn more about preparing your berry-covered shrubs and shrubs of all kinds for winter, explore our blog here.

 Berries are an easy way of transforming your fall and winter landscapes.